Bases: BaseDataset

 __smiles_converter__(x)

-util function to convert string to smiles: useful if the smiles is encoded in a different format than its display format
+util function to convert string to smiles: useful if the smiles is

 Source code in openqdc/datasets/potential/comp6.py